system-er/Godot3DInterpreter/README.md

 ; xxx - a comment
 "X - a string
 "[xx xx] - a string with spaces, for example "[hello world], its a list of words
-MAKE "variablename number/string - declare a variable, NO GLOBAL variables, get the value with :variablename, change with MAKE "varname = ... example:
+MAKE "variablename number/string - declare a variable, NO GLOBAL variables, warning: you have to declare a variable, except a variable in procedureparameters
+get the value with :variablename, change with MAKE "varname = ... example:
 ```
    MAKE "X 7
    PRINT :X